 Hospital Charge Nurse: Job Description and Career Info

-A hospital charge nurse is responsible for operations and management of a hospital facility or department, and performs regular nursing assignments, such as patient care, while acting as a manager and completing administrative tasks.
-Hospital charge nurses are Licensed Practical Nurses (LPNs) or Registered Nurses (RNs), and have many years of nursing experience.
+A hospital charge nurse is responsible for the operation and management of a hospital facility or department, and performs regular nursing assignments, such as patient care, while acting as a manager and completing administrative tasks.
+Hospital charge nurses are Licensed Practical Nurses (LPNs) or Registered Nurses (RNs), and usually have many years of nursing experience.
+They make sure their department or unit runs smoothly.
+They often field questions and complaints from patients and families as well as serve as a source of information for the nurses who work with them.

 Hospital Charge Nurse Job Description